rbmk-project/rbmk-project.github.io/docs/design/dd-005-rbmk.md

 - `pkg/cli/curl` will expose the `main` of the `rbmk curl` command and the specific "task" that executes the command itself.

+- `pkg/cli/stun` will expose the `main` of the `rbmk stun` command and the specific "task" that executes the command itself.

 A "task" is a structure named `Task` with public fields that one can set, which implements a `Run` method that executes the specified command and return an error (or `nil` on success).
 For example: